2023 Most Popular Economics Graduate Certificate Schools in New York

 Of the 11 students majoring in economics at Fordham U, 64% are male and 36% are female.

-Full Economics at Fordham University Report
+Read full report on Economics at Fordham University

 Out of the 5 schools in New York that were part of this year’s ranking, University at Albany landed the # 3 spot on the list.
-UAlbany is a large public school located in the city of Albany.
+UAlbany is a fairly large public school located in the city of Albany.

 Full Economics at University at Albany Report